This article applies to England, Wales and Scotland.

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-In brief: UK employment tribunal single claims reached 9,131 in Q2 2025/26 (July to September 2025), a 57% increase on the same quarter the previous year.
-The open caseload for single claims now stands at over 25,000, having grown 234% in twelve months.
-The average claimant brings 2.2 separate complaints per claim.
+In brief: UK employment tribunal single claims reached 10,424 in Q3 2025/26 (October to December 2025, provisional), a 61% increase on the same quarter the previous year.
+The open caseload for single claims now stands at 30,784, having grown 167% year-on-year.
+The tribunal system disposed of fewer than half the claims it received — 4,534 disposed against 10,424 received — adding around 5,900 cases to the backlog every quarter.

 If you are dealing with a workplace issue right now, you are far from alone.
 Tribunal claim numbers have surged over the past year, with thousands more workers taking action over unfair treatment, unpaid wages, and discrimination.
 This guide breaks down the latest official data so you can see where things stand and what it could mean for your situation.

-The figures come from the Ministry of Justice's Employment Tribunal Statistics, specifically the Reform system data covering single claims accepted between Q2 2024/25 and Q2 2025/26.
+The figures come from the Ministry of Justice's Employment Tribunal Statistics, specifically the Reform system data covering single claims accepted between Q2 2024/25 and Q3 2025/26.

 How many tribunal claims are being filed?

-Employment tribunal single claims have risen sharply over five consecutive quarters:
+Employment tribunal single claims have risen sharply over six consecutive quarters:

 | Quarter | Single claims filed | Jurisdictional complaints | Mean complaints per claim |